ZombieCrusher/SpecularFixerForCoD/README.md

 - Simply drag and drop your specular images onto the tool's `.exe` file to start processing.
 - The tool will automatically move the fixed images to a folder called `_output`.

-#### Method 2: Command Line
+#### Method 2: Running the Application
-- If you prefer using the command line:
+- If you prefer running the application:
-  - Open a terminal window in the folder where the tool is located.
+  - Place your images in `_input` folder , if not there , exe will generate automtically.
-  - Run the tool using: `dotnet SpecularNameFixer.dll` (if using .NET 9).
+  - Restart the application after having the images in `_input` folder.
   - The program will ask you to place your images into the `_input` folder, and it will process them accordingly.

 ### 4. What Happens During Processing